 At various points in history, the Church has experienced revival; times like Jonathan Edwards and the Great Awakening, the Second Great Awakening at Cane Ridge, and great moves of God under the ministries of Wesley, Calvin, Wycliffe and Finney.
 More recently were the revivals in Wales and on Azusa Street in the early twentieth century, the crusades of Billy Sunday and Billy Graham, revival at Asbury College, the Jesus People and the Charismatic movement.
 At the beginning of each of these revivals was the call to repentance, seeking the face of God and turning back to Him.

 But all that really happened was a return back to that baseline of what we have decided is good and acceptable worship.
 Like Israel under King Jehu, we turn from the modern day Baal – the sin and idolatry that has invaded our lives.
-But in the “revival,” we only just go back to where we were with the Church-devised worship methods and Church-created sacred celebrations and observances.
+But in the “revival,” we only go back to new benchmark, back to the time Church-devised worship methods and Church-created sacred celebrations and observances replaced the God-given instructions practiced by Yeshua and the first century apostles.
 And yes, God is pleased when we turn from sinful ways.
-But in the same way Jehu was zealous for the LORD and yet remained in the sins of Jeroboam, Christians are zealous for the Gospel of Yeshua yet remain oblivious to God’s commandments and the way He desires to be worshipped.
+But in the same way Jehu was zealous for the LORD and yet remained in the sins of Jeroboam, Christians are zealous for the Gospel of Yeshua yet remain oblivious to God’s commandments and the way He desires to be worshiped.

 “For My people have forgotten Me, they burn incense to worthless gods and they have stumbled from their ways, from the ancient paths” (Jeremiah 18:15).

 “Thus says the LORD, ‘Stand by the ways and see and ask for the ancient paths, where the good way is, and walk in it’” (Jeremiah 6:16).